 In the late 1700s, South Louisiana was a melting pot of cultures where families, friends, travelers, and neighbors gathered around the table at mealtime.
-Cajun culture today still revolves around food, family, and joie de vivre—a joy of life.
+Today, Cajun culture still revolves around food, family, and joie de vivre, which is a joy of life.
 Many of the area’s most popular restaurants have been around for decades because of their warm hospitality and feel-good food.
-Check out these 10 restaurants that have stood the test of time.
+Check out these restaurants that have stood the test of time.

 Keller’s (1895)

-A descendant of France, Victor Keller opened the original Keller’s Bakery in 1895 in Abbeville, just south of Lafayette.
+Victor Keller, a descendant of France, opened the original Keller’s Bakery in 1895 in Abbeville, just south of Lafayette.
 His grandson later opened a downtown Lafayette bakery in 1929, where it still stands today.
-While Keller’s bakes delicious cookies, petit fours, cakes, pies, and brownies are best known for their delectable king cakes made during Mardi Gras.
+While Keller’s bakes delicious cookies, petit fours, cakes, pies, and brownies, it is best known for its delectable king cakes made during Mardi Gras.

 Poor Boy's Riverside Inn (1932)